rust-lang/book/src/ch04-01-what-is-ownership.md

     call    read
     ; ...
 ```

+> *Note*: if you aren't familiar with assembly code, that's ok!
+This is just an example to show you how Rust actually works underneath the hood.
+You don't generally need to know assembly to understand Rust.

 This assembly code:
 * Moves the number 1, representing `true`, into a "register" (a kind of assembly variable) called `edi`.